Working with R

 fuel %>% head()

-Visual reminder that the tidyverse package needs loading first
+In the video we highlight the visual reminder that the tidyverse package needs loading first

 You can think of your data as flowing along lengths of pipe, joined by functions which do things to the data, step by step, until the result you want plops out at the end.